21 Savage, the name says it all.

 Once you realize that the inspiration for this music is based on real events, it’s almost like that scene in the Vince Staples music video, where you’re looking at these people through glass like a zoo.
 It’s like a movie, there’s a rush that you feel when hearing lyrics that you will never live but you find a connection with the words.
 To you, they are just words but to them, it’s rooted in truth, Mitch catching a body went from a hot rap line to him facing life in prison.
 It’s a sickening reality, the entertainment that is sought after is “real” until it gets too real.

-Eminem never killed Kim but there’s an entire song about how her murder would unfold.
+Eminem never killed Kim in real life but there’s an entire song about how her murder would unfold.
 With humor that tends to lean toward dark and gruesome, Eminem spent most of his career being crude enough to be a South Park character.
-His music is filled with narratives that are far from pretty, Slim Shady was no saint, his vileness knew no limit even though Eminem was far from the villain in his real life.
-Eminem the man just wanted to rap and take care of his daughter, for all the headlines he has made throughout the years, almost all of them have been for what he says, not what he does.
-He’s not a street rapper, never portrayed to live the street life, but a lot of the images that came to life when he rapped also had a touch of realism.
-That touch is what drew people in, they could laugh at the bully that punches the kid while he’s pissing in the bathroom because the principal joined in.
-There was some truth to that, there was a bully who used to pound him, beat him black and blue, but on an album where everyone is a menace it’s barely a noticeable detail.
-His levels of savagery are nowhere near the father that’s burying his former lover while their daughter sits and ideally watches.
+His music is filled with narratives that are far from pretty.
+Slim Shady was no saint, his vileness knew no limit even though Eminem was far from the villain in his real life.
+Eminem, the man, just wanted to rap and take care of his daughter.
+For all the headlines he has made throughout the years, almost all of them have been for what he says, not what he's done.
+He’s not a street rapper—he's never claimed to live the street life—but a lot of the images that came to life when he rapped also had a touch of realism.
+That touch is what drew people in; they could laugh at the bully that punches the kid while he’s pissing in the bathroom because the principal joined in.
+There was a bully who used to pound him—beat him black and blue—but on an album where everyone is a menace, it’s barely a noticeable detail.
+Those levels of savagery are nowhere near the father that’s burying his former lover while their daughter sits and ideally watches.
 It’s the hyper-realism of Eminem’s world that produced shock value, but he could do it without being worried about having to keep it real.
-Writing Kim didn’t mean he had to kill Kim.
+Writing Kim didn’t mean he had to actually kill Kim.
 How thin is the line where realism and authenticity come into play?